VGFP/aws-python-lambda-protobuf-poc/README.md

   ```

 ## AWS Preformance testing
 Preformance from AWS testing for small and large data structures.
 I run request for both JSON and Protocol Buffers on my personal aws account.
-Here are results for small massage (main branch) and large massage (large-message-almbda-sqs-test branch).
+Here are results for small massage (main branch) and large massage (large-message-lambda-sqs-test branch).

 > I did not run this test a lot of times (due to monetary costs) so your results can be a bit different.
 But I think it is enough to show the difference between JSON and Protocol Buffers.